simon387/notes/javascript/README.md

 </div>
 ```

-## how to intercept DOM modification
+## How to intercept DOM modification

 Example of listening an "element injection"